 Most notably, the decree by Pope Francis does not extend to requiring the police to be notified.
 The Vatican has argued that the legal systems in different countries would make it impossible to impose mandatory reporting to the police and that if this was the case, may result in the persecution of Catholics.
 In my view the mandatory reporting of abuse constituting a criminal offence to the police or relevant authorities is absolutely necessary and without this, here is no guarantee that abusers within the Catholic Church will be held to account.
 There is a real risk that reports of abuse within the Catholic Church will remain behind closed doors and remain unpunished.
 Whilst a survivor of abuse may report abuse to the police themselves, they should be able to depend on their allegations being reported to the police if that is what they wish to happen.

 Secondly, the ‘possible’ involvement of lay people in investigations is disappointing; having input from lay individuals – who are not part of the Catholic Church – will assist in ensuring transparency in investigations and that those individuals who do abuse their position within the Catholic Church are properly held to account.
 There is further concern that the exclusion of those from outside the Catholic Church means that allegations will not be thoroughly investigated and the true extent of abuse within the Catholic Church will not be widely known.

 Olivia Coffey is a solicitor in the Abuse team at Bolt Burdon Kemp.
-If you or a love one have a claim, contact Olivia free of charge and in confidence on 020 7288 4810 or at email@example.com.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Olivia free of charge and in confidence on 020 7288 4810 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
 You can find out more about the Abuse team.Read more: Catholic Church, Mandatory reporting